-The Black-Scholes PDE (10.25) on p.218 is a purely deterministic PDE, and it can be solved by exclusively using tools from the theory of partial differential equations which do not rely on probability theory.
+The Black-Scholes PDE (10.27) on p.219 is a purely deterministic PDE, and it can be solved by exclusively using tools from the theory of partial differential equations which do not rely on probability theory.

 We need more knowledge of Itô calculus, in particular, the construction of martingale measures, before we will solve this PDE.
 Obviously probability theory plays a heavy role there.
-Here we simply present the solution for the special case of a European call, i.e., a simple contingent claim $\mathcal{X}$ with contract function a.
-In the case of a European call the solution of the Black-Scholes PDE must satisfy the following boundary condition for stock price x=0.
+Here we simply present the solution for the special case of a European call, i.e., a simple contingent claim $\mathcal X$ with contract function

-$$\Phi(x) = c(T, x) = (x - K)^{+}.$$
+$$\Phi(x) = \pi(T, x) = (x - K)^{+}.$$